-- Let N denote the version number of the latest Root metadata file (which at first could be the same as the previous root metadata file).
+- Let N denote the version number of the latest Root metadata file (which at first could be the same as the previous Root metadata file).

 - Try downloading a new version N+1 of the Root metadata file, up to some X number of bytes.
-The value for X is set by the implementor.
-For example, X may be tens of kilobytes.
+The value for X is set by the implementer.
+For example, X could be tens of kilobytes.
 The filename used to download the Root metadata file is of the fixed form VERSION_NUMBER.FILENAME.EXT (e.g., 42.root.json).
 If this file is not available, the current Root metadata file is the latest; continue with step 3.

-- Version N+1 of the Root metadata file MUST have been signed by the following: (1) a threshold of keys specified in the latest Root metadata file (version N), and (2) a threshold of keys specified in the new Root metadata file being validated (version N+1).
+- Version N+1 of the Root metadata file SHALL have been signed by the following: (1) a threshold of unique keys specified in the latest Root metadata file (version N), and (2) a threshold of unique keys specified in the new Root metadata file being validated (version N+1).
 If version N+1 is not signed as required, discard it, abort the update cycle, and report the signature failure.
 On the next update cycle, begin at version N of the Root metadata file.
 (Checks for an arbitrary software attack.)

-- The version number of the latest Root metadata file (version N) must be less than or equal to the version number of the new Root metadata file (version N+1).
+- The version number of the latest Root metadata file (version N) SHALL be less than or equal to the version number of the new Root metadata file (version N+1).
 Effectively, this means checking that the version number signed in the new Root metadata file is indeed N+1.
 If the version of the new Root metadata file is less than the latest metadata file, discard it, abort the update cycle, and report the rollback attack.
-On the next update cycle, begin at step 0 and version N of the Root metadata file.
+On the next update cycle, begin at step 1 and version N of the Root metadata file.
 (Checks for a rollback attack.)